Andrew Franks

-Andrew Franks (born January 11, 1993) is an American former professional football placekicker.
+Andrew Franks (born January 11, 1993) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He was signed by the Miami Dolphins as an undrafted free agent in 2015.
-He played college football at Rensselaer Polytechnic Institute (RPI), where he received a bachelor's degree in biomedical engineering.
+He played college football for the RPI Engineers.

 College career

 Franks attended Rensselaer Polytechnic Institute (RPI), a Division III school, from 2011 to 2014.
 He was twice named first-team All-American by D3football.com, one of two All-America teams recognized in the NCAA record book.
+He received a bachelor's degree in biomedical engineering.

 Professional career

 Miami Dolphins

 In May 2015, the Miami Dolphins signed Franks as an undrafted free agent to compete along with Caleb Sturgis.
 On September 5, 2015, Franks won the job, after Sturgis was released.
 At the end of the 2015 season, Franks had converted 81.2% of his field goals (13-of-16) and kicked 33 extra points.

 Franks remained the Dolphins' kicker during the 2016 season.
 During Week 14, he made his first game-winning field goal, kicking a 21-yard field goal to win the game 26–23 over the Arizona Cardinals with 1 second remaining on the clock.
 In Week 16, he hit his career high field goal from 55 yards against the Buffalo Bills on December 24, 2016 to tie the game at 31–31 with 10 seconds remaining.
 Franks later kicked a 27-yard field goal late in overtime to win the game.
 On September 3, 2017, he was waived by the Dolphins.